List of motifs on banknotes

-This is a list of current motifs on the banknotes of different countries.
+This is a list of current motifs on the banknotes of different countries and territories.
 The customary design of banknotes in most countries is a portrait of a notable citizen on the front (or obverse) and a different motif on the back (or reverse) - often something relating to that person.
 One exception to this is the euro banknotes, where non-existent architectural structures have been chosen to avoid the impression of a national bias.
 Even though most banknotes have more than one motif on each side, only the main motifs are described here.

+Afghanistan

+The official currency of Afghanistan is the Afghan Afghani (AFN).
+The motifs used are:

 Albania

 The official currency of Albania is the Albanian lek (ALL).
 The motifs used are:

+Algeria

+The official currency of Algeria is the Algerian dinar (DZD).
+The motifs used are:

+Angola

+The official currency of Angola is the Angolan kwanza (AOA).
+The motifs used are:

 Argentina

 The official currency of Argentina is the Argentine peso (ARS).
 The motifs used are:

+Armenia

+The official currency of Armenia is the Armenian dram (AMD).
+The motifs used are:

+Aruba

+The official currency of Aruba is Aruban florin (AWG).
+The motifs used are:

 Australia

 The official currency of Australia is the Australian dollar (AUD).
+The motifs used are:

+Azerbaijan

+The official currency of Azerbaijan is the Azerbaijani manat (AZN).
+The motifs used are:

+Bahamas

+The official currency of The Bahamas is the Bahamian dollar (BSD).
+The motifs used are:

+Bahrain

+The official currency of Bahrain is the Bahraini dinar (BHD).
 The motifs used are:

 Brazil

 The official currency of Brazil is the Brazilian real (BRL).
 The motifs used are: